 The distinctions/categories of lung (oral transmission) and tri (guiding instructions)

-“There is lung phogpa, lab-lung, she-lung (oral/reading transmission) and tri-lung (guiding instructions transmission), there are many presentations about that kind of thing in Tibetan literature….
+“To elaborate on the topic of transmission, or lung, generally there are many different types.
+There is lung phogpa, lab-lung, she-lung (oral/reading transmission) and tri-lung (guiding instructions transmission), there are many presentations about that kind of thing in Tibetan literature.

 The great Drugpa Kagyu yogi Gyalwang Yangonpa, student of Gotsangpa

-13th century Drugpa Kagyu yogi and master, Gyalwa Yangonpa (Yangönpa Gyaltsen Pal (yang dgon pa rgyal mtshan dpal, 1213–1258)
+13th century Drugpa Kagyu yogi and master, Gyalwa Yangonpa Gyaltsen Pal (yang dgon pa rgyal mtshan dpal, 1213–1258)

-The 17th Karmapa then went onto to give a brief biographical account of the person who taught the ‘Seven Pointing Outs’, Yanggon Gyeltsen Pel.
-One of his main teachers was the Drugpa Kagyu master, Gotsangpa Gonpo Dorje (rgod tshang pa mgon po rdo rje, 1189-1258):
+As 8th Karmapa, Mikyö Dorje’s commentary is on the root text Seven Pointing Outs, written by Gyalwa Yangönpa, the 17th Karmapa then gave a brief introduction to Gyalwa Yangönpa, one of whose main teachers was the Drugpa Kagyu master, Gotsangpa Gonpo Dorje (rgod tshang pa mgon po rdo rje, 1189-1258):

-“When he was young, perhaps when his father passed away, whatever happened his mother became the main care-giver, he started to teach the Dharma.
-From the age of around 5 he sang/penned some short songs for the benefit of others that were very deep and profound.
-I saw these in the Collected Works of Gyalwang Yangonpa, there are many songs he started singing from age 5.
 Due to this and other extraordinary abilities and acts as a child, people started to think and say he must be like a nirmanakaya, incarnate lama (tulku) and he became very well-known.
-He was not like what we call a ‘tulku’ these days just a title.
+He was not like what we call a ‘tulku’ these days, which is just a title.
 At that time, a tulku, it was a child who was totally unlike other children, who demonstrated extraordinary abilities from a very young age.
-To whom most people they had a connection with would then remark ‘wow, this must be a tulku) and is not some ordinary child!’
+To whom most people they had a connection with would then remark ‘wow, this must be a tulku’ and is not some ordinary child!

-Then, in the end at the age of 46, in the year 1258,.
-He passed away.
-He had many students but the main ones were one he met was 5 years old and said he was a nirmanakaya, and one who had heard that he was and went to see him.
-So one student who had been studying with him from the age of 5, and that was Chengawa Rinchen Den (spyan snga ba rin chen ldan, b.1202), who was one of his main students.
-The other main student was Lorig Cho Kyongpa.
-The main student of Chengawa Rinchen Den was Tsurphuba, and he had a student named Barawa.
-There are the upper, middle and lower Drugpa Kagyu, and the Upper Drugpa Kagyu lineage was primarily spread by Barawa .
-In this way the history and activities of Yangonpa were very broad and vast.”
+Then, in the end at the age of 46, in the year 1258, he passed away.
+He had many students but the two primary students were one he met was 5 years old and said he was a nirmanakaya, and one who had heard that he was and went to see him.
+So one student who had been studying with him from the age of 5, and that was Chengawa Rinchen Den (spyan snga ba rin chen ldan, b.1202).
+He was one of his main students.

 The short life-story account of Yangonpa was followed by an explanation of the history and background on Yangonpa’s Seven Pointing Outs teaching:

-So within these songs of the Seven Points, at the beginning there is the offering, and at the end there the way of teaching others.
+So within these songs of the Seven Points, at the beginning there is the homage offering, and at the end there the way of teaching others.
 The 8th Karmapa, Mikyo Dorje does not present the two first and last parts of the text in that way.
 Yet, in the Collected Works of Yangonpa, and also in the commentary by his tulku, Barawa Gyalwang Gyeltsen Pasang called The Lamp of Precious Pith Instructions (Mengag Rinpoche Dronmai) the songs are presented that way.
 So these two sections are words of offerings and praise but 8th Karmapa does not teach about them.”

 In the outline of that text there are seven points/topics: